Skip to content

 Well...
 Maybe Jesus will arrive for the seventh second time and it actually will be discreet?

-"Anyone who disagrees with us or our specific variation of Christianity is going to die.
+"Anyone who disagrees with us or our specific variation of Christianity is going to die horribly.
+Jesus loves you, btw.
 Sign up here xoxo"

 Death Follows Jesus